Selection

 Eloi wonderland

-We gathered by the harbourside, sipping infused agave nectar and nibbling on sweet fuyu persimmons, and were amazed by the vast contraptions built by our distant ancestors
+We gathered by the harbourside to sip infused agave nectar and nibble on sweet fuyu persimmons, and gaze in astonishment at the vast contraptions built by our god–like antecedents

 Remarks